Hypsizygus ulmarius: Ecology

 The H. ulmarius mushroom commonly grows on tree species like elm, box elder (Acer negundo), and beech, though it may be found on other trees as well.
 Elm oyster mushrooms are known to grow high up in the wounds or scars of the host tree.
 They are found in temperate forests across North America, Europe and Asia.
 Despite how widespread they are, the mushrooms are relatively rare compared to their Pleurotus spp. lookalikes.

 H. ulmarius is considered both a saprotroph and parasite as it is not clear whether it feeds on live or dead tissue of its hosts, though it is found on live trees.
 This species causes brown rot on damaged areas of its host species.
 Interestingly, however, this species also has a moderate ability to dissolve lignin, too, like a white rot fungus.
 The fungus accomplishes this by using a complex suite of enzymes that dissolve both cellulose and lignin like laccase.
 It is not unheard of for brown-rot fungi to produce laccase, an enzyme primarily involved in the lignin degradation process, but the fungus's use of the enzyme is rather uncommon.
 This production of a brown rot also helps differentiate the fungus from Pleurotus spp., which are mainly white rot fungi.

 This species is also easily culturable on a variety of media types.
 It can also be grown in similar substrates as true oyster mushrooms: paper, straw, logs, etc.

-Human uses
+Uses

 Culinary

 Although many foragers feel that H. ulmarius mushrooms are tougher and do not taste as good as oyster mushrooms in the Pleurotus genus, they are still sought after in the wild.
 There are even commercially available kits to grow these mushrooms at home.
-Like most edible mushrooms, they are good sources of protein, fiber, and Vitamin B.
+Like most edible mushrooms, they are good sources of protein, fiber, and vitamin B.